dora-metrics/pelorus/docs/Development.md

 ### API specification

-Operator uses OpenAPI Specification under the rugs.
+Operator uses OpenAPI Specification under the hood.
 This is useful when we want to add field validations, for example.

 Helpful links for understanding Operator API specification: